The Teacher Supplies and Classroom Systems I Can’t Do Without

 #12 Push Pins

 I almost took this one out but I’m going to leave it in here because I use push pins all the time.
-They help me decorate the classroom, which I’ve explained is essential to my classroom systems.
+They help me decorate my classroom, which I’ve explained is essential to my classroom systems.
 They are reusable, unlike staples and tape.
 Hopefully I have at least one bulletin board in my classroom.
 I use push pins to display student work each unit.
 It always adds nice pops of color to the classroom, and students look at them a lot.
 It’s easy to pin up No Names in a designated spot on the bulletin board so students can claim them.
-I hang handouts and school announcements for students so they can stay informed.
+I can create a Word Wall of pictures and vocabulary terms, and take them down easily to replace them next unit.
 Push pins worked great to decorate the ceiling tiles with DNA paper models and reinforce the decorative boarder around the room.

 I use paperclips, binder clips, and push pins every day.
 I’ve had this little tower for a few years now.
 I keep it on my desk and I am always prepared.

 I hope this list of essential classroom supplies is helpful to you in setting up your classroom and implementing classroom systems.
 Let me know what supplies you can’t do without for your job and what else you want to read about by leaving a comment!
 I would love to hear from you!
-If you want to read more about me and my classroom, check out the blog posts below!
+If you want to read more teaching tips and strategies, check out the blog posts below!

 Published by How She Teaches